reydelleon/civicdata.github.io/_posts/2015-06-09-louisville-property-tax-tree-canopy-map-open-data.md

 **Raw Data**

-Visit our open data portal to get the full Shapefiles and CSV data that we created to build our maps, and create your own visualizations.
-We hope these tools can inform the public about the importance of tree coverage in their neighborhood, trees affect on property values, and the value of having detailed [open data](http://data.louisvilleky.gov/).
+Visit our open data portal to get the full Shapefile and CSV data that we created to build our maps, and create your own visualizations.

 [CDA Open Data Downloads](http://data.civicdataalliance.org/dataset/property-tax-tree-cover-parcel)